Entrance sign at austin nature and science center

 • It’s FREE!!
 No entry fee required.

-• It’s hands-on.
+• It’s very kid friendly and hands-on.
 From live animal enclosures to digging for dino bones in the famous Dino Pit, it’s an experience, not just a walk-through.

 • It’s stroller-friendly (mostly).
 While some paths are uneven or gravel, most families find it manageable… especially if you bring the jogger, not the umbrella stroller.

-Your best bet is to park under Mopac (Loop 1) and walk across the footbridge.
+Your best bet is to park under Mopac (Loop 1) and walk across the street.
 The address for that entrance is:

 2389 Stratford Drive, Austin, TX 78746